CloudlabsAI-Git/Power-platform-Copilot/Instructions/Labs/LAB-03.md

     ![screenshot of the prompt ](../Media/3.1/endcon.png)

-8. **Save** your topic using the button found in the top right corner of the screen and then Click on **test your copilot** and test it out
+8. **Save** your topic using the button found in the top right corner of the screen and then Click on **Test your agent** and test it out

    ![screenshot of the prompt ](../Media/3.1/endotput.png)